nacer-eb/KrotovHopfieldWaddington/README.md

 ![Screenshot of view_module](viewer_module/Screenshot.png)

 You can open any network training file using the "Open file..." button.
 The player allows for jump to the beginning of training (⏮), move back by one frame (affected by speed) (⏴), play/pause (⏯), move forward by a frame (affected by speed) (⏵), or jump to the end (⏭).
-On the right, a slider can be used to change the speed at which training is played back.
+In the bottom right, a slider can be used to change the speed at which training is played back.

 ### The nullcline module

+The nullcline module calculates the $\nabla$ quantities, and the time derivative.
+An example of how to plot the nullclines using countour plots is included in the same directory.
+Note that the nullclince module is used only for the first saddles; the final states of the 1-memory system.

 ### The simplified system module

+The simplified system module is a more general version of the nullcline module.
+Unlike the nullcline module which is fixed to $ \vert \alpha_{\vert A \rangle}\vert +  \vert \alpha_{\vert B \rangle}\vert = 1$, this module compute the entire dynamics of a 1-memory system from the initial condition, hyperparameters and training data.
+This module is here to verify/validate the dynamics derived in the supplemental materials.